 The clothing felt strange.
 Too tight.
 The trousers pulled at her thighs, making her feel like she was exposed.
 It was odd not to have the swishing of skirts by her ankles.

 It was immodest, she knew, but what right had she to complain?
 So, she walked beside Vasher without comment, head bowed, hair too short to even put into a braid.
 They passed through the Idris slum, and Vivenna had to fight to keep herself from jumping at every sound, looking over her shoulder to see if someone were following her.

-An urchin, wanting to steal the money she’d begged.
-A group of thugs, wishing to sell her to Denth.
-Grey-eyed Lifeless, come to attack and slaughter.
+Was that an urchin, wanting to steal the money she’d begged?
+Was that a group of thugs, wishing to sell her to Denth.
+Were those shadows grey-eyed Lifeless, come to attack and slaughter?

 They passed a waif beside the road, a young woman of indeterminable age but with a soot-covered face and bright eyes that watched them.
-Vivenna could read the hunger in those eyes, the decision of whether she could steal from these people, or whether it was too dangerous.
+Vivenna could read the hunger in those eyes.
+She could see that the woman was trying to decide whether or not to try stealing from Vivenna and Vasher.

-The sword in Denth’s hand was obviously enough to scare the girl away.
+The sword in Denth’s hand was obviously enough to ward the girl away.
 Vivenna watched her scurry down an alleyway, feeling an odd sense of connection.

 Colors, she thought.
 Was that really me?